 TGbf editor: Please insert a new subclause in 11.21.18.2:

-A WLAN sensing STA that supports the Sensing Measurement report shall support Nb values of 8 and 10.
+A STA that supports the Sensing Measurement report shall support Nb values of 8 and 10.

-A WLAN sensing STA with four or less transmit antennas, which supports the Sensing Measurement report, shall support an Ng value of 4 and may optionally support an Ng value of 16.
+A STA with four or less transmit antennas, which supports the Sensing Measurement report, shall support an Ng value of 4 and may optionally support an Ng value of 16.

-A WLAN sensing STA with five or more transmit antennas, and a bandwidth of 80 MHz, which supports the Sensing Measurement report shall support an Ng value of 4 and may optionally support an Ng value of 16.
+A STA with five or more transmit antennas, and a bandwidth of 80 MHz, which supports the Sensing Measurement report shall support an Ng value of 4 and may optionally support an Ng value of 16.

-A WLAN sensing STA with five or more transmit antennas, and a bandwidth of 160 MHz, which supports the Sensing Measurement report shall support an Ng value of 8 and may optionally support an Ng value of 16.
+A STA with five or more transmit antennas, and a bandwidth of 160 MHz, which supports the Sensing Measurement report shall support an Ng value of 8 and may optionally support an Ng value of 16.